MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-scatter.md

 ## Create a dot plot chart

 It's easy to create a dot plot chart from an existing scatter chart.
-Just replace the numerical field that's aligned to the horizontal X axis with a categorical field.
+Just replace the numerical field that's aligned to the horizontal x-axis with a categorical field.

 1. On the **Visualizations** pane, in the **Build** section, locate the **X Axis** option.